melissadeleonx/visit-sicily/_posts/2023-09-01-best-beaches-in-palermo.md

 ---
-layout: post
+layout: post_section
 title: "Best Beaches in Palermo"
+author: Melissa De Leon
 main_photo: "img/pexels-sergio-scandroglio-14447997.jpg"
 date: 2023-09-01 06:36:58 +0100
 categories: blog
-tags: [featured, festivals]
+tags: [featured, festivals, travel_tips, sicilian_cuisines]
-author: by Melissa De Leon
-summary: Let's take a little journey into the fascinating story of Sicily.
-You know, that stunning island with charm pouring out of every corner?
-Yeah, that's the one!
+keywords:
+summary: "Ruby is a programming language you must have on your computer in order to build Jekyll locally.
+Ruby has various gems."
+permalink: best-beaches-palermo.html
 ---

 Imagine a journey to a Mediterranean paradise, where sun-soaked shores meet crystal-clear waters.
 If you're wondering what to do in Sicily, look no further.
 Beyond the island's rich history lies a world of stunning beaches and captivating coastlines.
 Born from ancient volcanic eruptions millions of years ago, Sicily emerged as a triangular-shaped gem surrounded by natural wonders and breathtaking landscapes.